Physics of Aberration rather than Special Relativity

-When we view (12) in this way, we realize that the component of the velocity parallel to {\bf n} has been incorporated in the propagation path.
-Taking into account the geometrical image of the velocity, it is reasonable to expect that the vector potential of (12) expresses an effect occuring during its propagation.
-In the intuitive form, actually, this vector potential describes the transverse radiation fields:
+When we view the vector potential in this way, we realize that the component of velocity parallel to {\bf n} has been incorporated in the velocity of field propagation.
+This makes it reasonable to expect the form of (12).
+Actually, it is true that the velocity of source appears as perpendicular to {\bf n} by the velocity of propagation relative to the velocity of source.

+The Li\'{e}nard-Wiechert potentials are to be evaluated at the retarded time.
+For derivatives, thus, we make use of transformations obtained by differentiating $R=c(t-t_0)$:

+When viewed from the present point, however, the aberration effect should be taken into consideration.
+In passing, we remark that the effect requires the vector potential to be transverse, satisfying the radiation gauge.
+In addition, the effect requires to evaluate the vector potential with respect to the path of propagation, $c'dt$ in place of $cdt$.
+In the radiation gauge, then, the electric field is given by

+The first term is a result of differentiating $R$ by noting here $R=ct$.
+The second term is in agreement with the acceleration field except the $\gamma$ factor.
+As shown by (14), in form, the time derivative is equivalent to the differential operator.
+In the intuitive form, therefore, the magnetic induction may be evaluated in terms of the electric field:

-In the above equation we have differentiated the retarded velocity with respect to the retarded time through the relation $dt=(1-{\bf \beta\cdot n})dt_{ret}$.
-The radiation field given here is in exact agreement with the familiar result, leading to the same form as the general expression for the energy detected at an observation point.
-The deductive scheme for the vector potential lends itself to incorporation in the classical theory of radiation.
+The aberration effect on the potential fields lends itself to incorporation in the classical theory of radiation.

+We now consider the motion of an electron in a uniform magnetic field {\bf H}.
+If the electron has no velocity component along the field, it moves along a circle in the plane perpendicular to the field.
+The electron moving in the field satisfies the equation